Money management for couples

 To do: Identify your expenses and start an emergency fund.

 Talking through budget changes

-You're probably picking up on the main point in all these chapters — communication is key to budgeting as a couple.
-This next chapter reinforces this fact after you've tried your budget for a while.
+You're probably picking up on the main point — communication is key to budgeting as a couple.
+This next section reinforces this fact after you've tried your budget for a while.
 Once you create a budget and test it, then you can come back and make any necessary adjustments.

 - Know what's working… and what's not.
-After kicking the tires on your budget for a few months, you should be able to identify what's working well and what needs an adjustment.
+After living with your budget for a few months, you should be able to identify what's working well and what needs an adjustment.
 Whenever the time is right to discuss it, do it.
 You don't necessarily have to wait for a date night when you know something isn't working.
 Ultimately, your budget should be flexible, where it can be, in order for it to work well.